Kathleen Hanna and Jill Reiter in In 'Search of Margo-Go'

 What were your filmic influences?

-I was massively influenced by the film Liquid Sky, which created its own completely stylised universe and musical world.
-I had seen it when it first opened in NYC in '83 as a teen, and it became my Rocky Horror Picture Show, watched and memorised.
-I loved the deadpan, droll delivery and, of course, the insanely colourful fashion and airbrushed new wave makeup.
+I was massively influenced by the film Liquid Sky, which created its own completely stylized universe and musical world.
+I had seen it when it first opened in NYC in '83 as a teen, and it became my Rocky Horror Picture Show—watched and memorized.
+I loved the deadpan, droll delivery, and, of course, the insanely colorful fashion and airbrushed new wave makeup.

-Many films of the same era – Ladies and Gentlemen, the Fabulous Stains, Smithereens, Times Square – had woman as writers or directors.
-We felt lucky that all these underground films, most of which hadn't had a major release in the US, had ended up being shown on late night TV when we were teens on a show called Night Flight, which also showed clips from bizarro west coast bands on the LA show New Wave Theatre.
+Many films of the same era—Ladies and Gentlemen, the Fabulous Stains, Smithereens, Times Square—had women as writers or directors.
+We felt lucky that all these underground films, most of which hadn't had a major release in the US, had ended up being shown on late night TV when we were teens on a show called Night Flight), which also showed clips from bizarro West Coast bands on the LA show New Wave Theatre.
 We wanted to create a cult film for our generation, to document and leave something behind for the next set of weirdos to find.

 What were your biggest challenges in making In Search of…?